happyren/happyren.github.io/_posts/2019-05-11-secure-deployment-of-mysql-on-aws.md

 tag: fundamental
 ---

 In previous post, I have deployed a testing website for my project on aws.
 However, in order to quickly setup the testing environment, I didn't follow the good practice to make my database secured, rather, it is exposed for external attack.
-In this write up, I would walkthrough mysql's setup on AWS and try to make it secure.
+In this write up, I would walkthrough mysql's setup on AWS and try to make it secure **given that you want remote connection**.

 | Software stack | Software | Version |
 | :-: | :-: | :-: |